Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 <p align="center">
 <img src="./figure/balancing_partition.png" width="560">
 <br>
 Figure 6.
-Partition boundary is in the middle of a skip connection
+The partition boundary is in the middle of a skip connection
 </p>

 1. <strong>Cross-partition communication overhead.</strong> Placing a partition boundary in the middle of a skip connection leads to additional communications since tensors in the skip connection must now be copied to a different GPU.
 For example, with BERT partitions in Figure 6, partition $k$ must take intermediate outputs from both partition $k-2$ and partition $k-1$.
 In contrast, if the boundary is placed after the \code{addition} layer, the communication overhead between partition $k-1$ and $k$ is visibly smaller.
 Our measurements show that having cross-device communication is more expensive than having slightly imbalanced partitions (see the Appendix in our paper).
 Therefore, we do not consider breaking skip connections (highlighted separately as an entire attention layer and MLP layer in green color at line 7 in Algorithm 1.

 2. <strong>Frozen layer memory footprint.</strong> During training, AutoPipe must recompute partition boundaries several times to balance two distinct types of layers: frozen layers and active layers.
-The frozen layer's memory cost is a fraction of that in active layers, given that the frozen layer does not need backward activation maps, optimizer states, and gradients.
+The frozen layer's memory cost is a fraction of that inactive layer, given that the frozen layer does not need backward activation maps, optimizer states, and gradients.
 Instead of launching intrusive profilers to obtain thorough metrics on memory and computational cost, we define a tunable cost factor $\lambda_{\text{frozen}}$ to estimate the memory footprint ratio of a frozen layer over the same active layer.
 Based on empirical measurements in our experimental hardware, we set it to $\frac{1}{6}$.